radian-software/selectrum/README.md

   backports the improvement from Emacs 27.
 That way all minibuffer-based packages can benefit from the improvement.

-## Why use Selectrum - Comparison with other completion-systems
+## Selectrum in comparison to other completion-systems

 This section documents why I decided to write Selectrum instead of using any of the numerous existing solutions in Emacs.